Posts Tagged New Moon

 After perusing the referenced article, the following information will be just a bit easier to comprehend.
 This is how it works, and you really don’t need good eyesight or be concerned with any clouds in the sky.

 How Yahweh’s Clock Works

-Before one can determine the first day of the month, you actually need to determine when the last day of the month occurs.
-Sort of logical.
+It logically follows that before determining the first day of the month, you must determine when the last day of the month occurs.